Agency for Japanese brands launching in the US

-Why Tokyo principals arrive here.
+Why Tokyo owners arrive here.

 The Tokyo business is real.
 Standing inside the keiretsu, the Mitsubishi or Toyota supply chain, the precision-electronics ecosystem, the medtech tier defined by Olympus, Terumo, and Sysmex, and the zaibatsu-descendant capital base has been earned through generations of process discipline, supplier accountability, and category leadership at global scale.
 Revenue is validated.
 The decision is made to put weight into the US market.
 A US subsidiary opens, a US distribution channel begins, a US procurement entry moves forward, a US co-investment runs, or a portfolio company starts its American commercialisation.
 The first ninety days do not match the model.
 US meetings happen.
 US follow-up goes cold.

 American buyers sort fast on three signals: category anchor, outcome claim, and US peer set.
 Tokyo materials tend to omit all three by design.
-Japanese firms are often the largest in their global category and arrive in the US reading as small.
+Japanese firms are often the largest in their global category and arrive in the US evaluation as small.
 The work is to translate the Japanese identity into US-legible commercial visibility without flattening what carries at home.

 The American buyer is not asking for less rigour.
 They are asking for the category, the outcome, and the US peer set.
 Tokyo firms lead with specification, defer to the US incumbent, and omit the rest.
 House view on Tokyo to US entry